-The former Caos Café has finally seen a fitting takeover with huge wine bar and restaurant, Stem, set to open in two weeks.
+The former Caos Café has finally seen a fitting takeover with huge wine bar and restaurant, Stem.

 The revitalisation of the CBD’s West End is seeing uninhabited spots quickly fill with prospective businesses who have unique ideas for venues.

 Fittingly, the empty space which held Caos Café was taken on with business partners Tom Paxton, Lachlan Farmer, Chris Farmer, and Paul Barber.
 Leaning onto that foresight and buying the space outright.

 Paxton, a doctor and former co-owner of the much-loved Bank Street Social, is no stranger to the hospitality industry and Stem is looking to be a very impressive Hindley Street feature.

 With a fit out by BTF Constructions, the large space, which has a capacity of 160, has been divided into sections.

 With the original brick walls and facade of the 1901 building exposed and contrasted with smooth concrete and wood elements, Stem stands out as extremely unique in the CBD’s west end.